CaseRegan/BigML_greed/README.md

 ### Setup:
 Declare environment variables such that the api has authentication ([tutorial here](https://bigml.com/api/quick_start#qs_authentication)).

-If you don't have a model which you expect to perform well on this problem, create one.
+If you don't have a BigML model which you expect to perform well on this problem, create one (BigML has a plethora of [tutorials](https://bigml.com/education/videos) you can use to do this).

 ### How to use this project:
 Read the comments on lines 139 and 159.
 Follow their instructions to choose what functions you want the program to perform when you run it.